rayhanrashed/rayhanrashed.github.io/index.md

 layout: home
 ---

+## I'm on the academic job market this year!

 I'm a sixth year Ph.D. candidate in [Computer Science][cs] at [Stanford University][stanford] in the [Human-Computer Interaction Group][hci], co-advised by [James Landay][landay] (Computer Science) and [Jeff Hancock][hancock] (Communication).
 In my research, I develop and deploy methods for studying **bias and representation in algorithms and algorithmic content**, focusing on high-stakes social settings like politics and employment, and on the experiences of maginalized people.

 [cs]: http://www-cs.stanford.edu/